PULSAR: Lost Colony: Planned Features as of 2013

-The authors of the website promised to provide further information on these planned features at a later date.
+As of 2024, the game was fully active and available.
+One update in late 2024 addressed various features of game play.

 Gameplay

 The core gameplay revolves around exploring a procedurally generated galaxy, while completing optional missions for credits.
 There are light RPG elements as well, in the form of classes that earn experience points and talent points.

 These classes consist of a captain, a Pilot, an Engineer, a Scientists, and a Weapons Officer.
 There can only be one member of each class in the five person crew.
 Each role is responsible for the various functions required to operate the ship: